 The city of Chakwal is located at the plateau of Potohar and the Salt range of Pakistan.
 The District Chakwal is mainly a rainy or baraani district of Punjab, and its terrain is mainly hilly, the hills are located in southwest of Chakwal District and hills are covered with the scrub forest, and in the northeast it is intercepted with leveled plains and rocky patches.

 The tribes, and clans that inhabit in District Chakwal are Jatt Khokhars, Jatt Bhuttas, Awans, Mair Minhas, Kahuts, Janjuas, Mughal Kassars, Gujjars, Syeds, Gondals, Arains, Sheikhs, Awans.
 The notable physical features of District Chakwal are its Tribes, its Society and its Economy, all together make Chakwal, one of the most recruiting areas for Pakistan Army, Pakistan Navi, Pakistan Air Force and Police.
 The other main occupations of Chakwal’s people are mining and agriculture, somehow poultry and transport are also take a vital place in the occupational structure of the District Chakwal.

-Now it comes to political establishment of District Chakwal, Chakwal comprises 2 seats (NA-60 and NA-61) in the National Assembly of Islamic Republic of Pakistan, and it has 4 seats (PP-16, PP-17, PP-18, and PP-19) in Provincial Assembly of Punjab.
+Now it comes to political establishment of District Chakwal, Chakwal comprises 2 seats (NA-60 and NA-61) in the National Assembly of Islamic Republic of Pakistan, and it has 4 seats (PP-20, PP-21, PP-22, and PP-23) in Provincial Assembly of Punjab.

-In Chakwal, there is 01 District Council, 02 Municipal Committees (Talagang and Chakwal), and 01 Town Committee (Choa Saidan Shah).
+In Chakwal, there is 01 District Council, 02 Municipal Committees (Talagang and Chakwal), and 02 Town Committees (Choa Saidan Shah and Kallar Kahar).
 The cultural heritage of District Chakwal is based on the Islamic Structures.